SigNoz/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

 batches the data and logs it to the console.
 :::

-To test sending traces using [tracegen][4] follow the steps below:
+Follow the steps below to set up [tracegen][4] and send sample traces to the sample collector:

-- Install `tracegen` binary
+- To install `tracegen` binary:
   ```bash
   go install github.com/open-telemetry/opentelemetry-collector-contrib/tracegen@v0.55.0
   ```
-- To forward gRPC port of the OTLP service
+- To forward gRPC port of the OTLP service:
   ```bash
   kubectl port-forward service/simplest-collector 4317
   ```
-- (In another terminal) Send trace data using `tracegen`
+- In another terminal, execute the command below to send trace data using `tracegen`:
   ```bash
   tracegen -traces 1 -otlp-endpoint localhost:4317 -otlp-insecure
   ```

-To see logs of simplest collector:
+To view logs of simplest collector:

 ```bash
 kubectl logs -l app.kubernetes.io/name=simplest-collector